jolyonb/olxcleaner/README.md

 ## edx-reporter Usage

 The olxcleaner library includes modules that parse a course into python objects.
 This can be useful if you want to scan a course to generate a report.
-We exploit this in `edx-reporter.py` to generate a LaTeX report of course structure.
+We exploit this in `edx-reporter` to generate a LaTeX report of course structure.

 Basic usage: run `edx-reporter` in the directory of the course you want to generate a report about.